azulbeae/versor/README.md

 The headers generate optimized code at compile-time through template metaprogramming.
 The core of the library is under 150kb, and supports arbitrary dimensions and metrics (limited by your compiler...).

 The library can be used as a math-only, or as an application with built-in graphics.
-Both OpenGL and OpeGLES draw routines are supported.
+Both OpenGL and OpenGLES draw routines are supported.

 Lead Developer: Pablo Colapinto